UK Sold House Prices, Check Land Registry Sold Prices, Get a Free Property Valuation!

 Rather than being a sign of a significant trend, the house price falls forecast for 2015 are likely to be a blip.
 When taken in the context of huge increases during 2014, a modest drop in property values cannot be regarded as anything other than a short-term correction.
 A combination of restrictive planning policies, low interest rates, high levels of immigration and a relative dearth of credit means house prices in the UK are probably on a long-term upwards trend.

-There you have it, a little information on Sold House Prices and how you can research them yourself to help with pricing your home to sell it.
+There you have it, a little information on Sold Property Prices and how you can research them yourself to help with pricing your home to sell it.
 So do your research, work out how much your house is worth yourself, and then fill in our enquiry form or call us directly on 0800 68 99 420 and let’s compare ‘Sold House Prices!’

 Submit your review